Mirjana Lučić-Baroni: 2015–16

 In 2015, Lučić-Baroni had a second consecutive finish in the top 100 of the WTA rankings, ending the season ranked No. 67.
 Her best performance was reaching the semifinals in Québec City, losing to sixth seed and eventual champion Annika Beck in three sets.

 In 2016, she reached the final at the Internationaux de Strasbourg, where she lost in straight sets to 10th seed Caroline Garcia.

 2017: Australian Open semifinal and career-high ranking

 Entering ranked 79 in the world at the Australian Open, Lučić-Baroni defeated Wang Qiang, third seed Agnieszka Radwańska, Maria Sakkari, qualifier Jennifer Brady and fifth seed Karolína Plíšková to make her first Australian Open semifinal and her first semifinal appearance at a major since for 18 years ago.
 She lost in the last four to six-time champion and second seed Serena Williams.

-In March, as top seed she reached the semifinals at the Abierto Mexicano Telcel, retiring due to illness after losing the first five games of her match against seventh seed and eventual champion Lesia Tsurenko.
+In March, as top seed she reached the semifinals at the Abierto Mexicano retiring due to illness, after losing the first five games of her match against seventh seed and eventual champion Lesia Tsurenko.

 The following month at the Charleston Open, Lučić-Baroni made it through to the semifinals, at which point she was defeated by Jeļena Ostapenko in three sets.

 On 1 May, she entered the WTA top-20 for the first time.